 Barriertape Control The barriertape controller is a custom mapping implementation for visual obstacles.
 It throttles the input images to the barriertape network and computes the masked images.
 It is possible to connect multiple cameras to the controller, which will then be iterated in a loop.
+This enables us to perform 360° barriertape detection.

 Received masked images are converted into a point cloud with a predefined density.
 This pointcloud is then transformed from the individual camera frame into the global map frame.
 Afterwards, all new points are compared to the existing map points.
 New barriertape points that mark cells which are already occupied are ignored to save computation.
-As we faced problems with image blur and therefore resulting non precise barriertape detection, we also compute Pixels that mark free space (no barriertape detected).
+As we faced problems with image blur and therefore resulting non-precise barriertape detection, we also compute pixels that mark free space (no barriertape detected).
 They are compared to existing points, which get deleted if they overlap.